-Sedation Dentistry in New Jersey
+Sedation Dentistry for Children in Central Jersey

 Although today’s dentistry is nearly pain free, many children as well as adults are afraid of the dentist.
 Kids with dental phobias, along with those with certain special needs and those who are too young to fully understand their dental care, may benefit from pediatric sedation dentistry.
 It is also useful for those who need very lengthy or complex procedures.
 At Tender Smiles 4 Kids, we have special training in pediatric sedation dentistry.